lucasalmeida097/ETL-PDF-Extractor/README.md

-# 📈 Financial Data ETL and Dashboard using Python, DBT, and Streamlit
+# 📈 PDF Data Extraction Pipeline

 This project is a robust **ETL pipeline** and **interactive financial dashboard** built entirely in **Python**.
 Its main objective is to **extract and structure financial data from PDF brokerage notes** (Notas de Corretagem), load it into a **PostgreSQL database**, model it using **dbt-core**, and visualize the results through an elegant, interactive **Streamlit dashboard**.